Carlos Paredes: Personal life

 Carlos Paredes was married two times.
-He married Ana Maria Napoleão Franco, in 1960.
-His second marriage was with Cecília de Melo.
+He married Ana Maria Napoleão Franco in 1960.
+His second marriage was to Cecília de Melo.
 He had six children.

-He is remembered for his humbleness by those who knew him.
+He is remembered for his humility by those who knew him.
 He refused to solely make a living as a musician and kept his job in the radiography archive of the Hospital de São José until the age of 61, stating that he "loved music too much to live from it".

 Legacy

 Carlos Paredes is regarded as one of the greatest Portuguese guitarists of all-time and a genius of the Portuguese guitar.
 He is frequently called "The master of the Portuguese guitar" (Portuguese: O mestre da guitarra portuguesa) and "The man with the thousand fingers" (Portuguese: O homem dos mil dedos).
 Acclaimed fado singer Amália Rodrigues said that Paredes was "a national monument, like the Jerónimos Monastery".

 Several buildings in Portugal are named after Paredes.
 The Carlos Paredes Prize, an award for Portuguese musicians given by the Vila Franca de Xira municipality since 2003, is named after him.